LacunaSoftware/docs/docs.en-us/articles/rest-pki/troubleshoot/index.md

 ﻿# Trobleshooting issues with Rest PKI

-Here you'll find articles that can help you diagnose problems that might occurr when using [Rest PKI](../index.md).
+Here you'll find articles that can help you diagnose problems that might occur when using [Rest PKI](../index.md).

 > [!TIP]
 > The troubleshooting articles are targeted for **software developers**.
 If you are an end-user having trouble using